Sustainability Strategies

 ECONOMIC SUSTAINABILITY

-A pedestrian bridge and part of an existing building were re-purposed, which reduces the amount of new materials needed and conserves energy throughout the process.
+A pedestrian bridge and a portion of an existing building were thoughtfully re-purposed, significantly reducing the amount of new construction materials required, minimizing construction waste, and conserving energy throughout both the demolition and building processes, while also preserving elements of the site’s original character.

 RE-PURPOSED BUILDINGS